lucckb/telesecure/README.md

     * Current active chat is higlighted with text underline
     * When the user is online on the chat initial on the status bar is yellow
     * When the user is typing message on the chat initial on status bar is blue
-    * When the new message arrive from the user * char is added on the status bar
+    * When the new message arrives from the user * char is added on the status bar

 ## Shortcuts
 * **F1-F12**: Switch between chat buffers